Commodity Markets - Machine Learning Model and Analytics

 png

-Hanumayamma Analytics platform analyzes the credit to Agriculture from over 120 countries on the amount of loans provided by the private/commercial banking sector to producers in agriculture, forestry and fisheries, including household producers, cooperatives, and agro-businesses.
-Predicting commodity prices is a challenge and includes data science & econometrics overlay with macroeconomic factors, governmental regulations, subsidies, import/export, production, and demand356 [8].
-The application of econometric analysis, advanced statistics techniques, and machine learning and artificial intelligence techniques provide understanding of price transmission, correlation, and causality.
+Hanumayamma Analytics platform examines the credit from agriculture in more than 120 countries on how much private/commercial banks lend to agricultural, forestry and fisheries producers, including households, cooperatives and agro-businesses.
+Forecasting commodity prices is difficult and requires data science & econometrics together with macroeconomic factors, government rules, subsidies, imports/exports, production and demand.
+Using econometric analysis, advanced statistics, machine learning and artificial intelligence helps to understand price transmission, correlation and causality.

 png